vaishnkv/toy-byteformer/README.md

 # toy-byteformer

-A toy implementation of byteformer
+A toy implementation for Byteformer

 ## Motivation: